arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 Opta™ WiFi variant devices feature an onboard Bluetooth Low Energy® module which supports Bluetooth 5.1 BR/EDR/LE up to 3 Mbps PHY data rate.
 Bluetooth 4.2 is supported by Arduino firmware.

-To enable Bluetooth® communication on Opta™ devices, you can use the `ArduinoBLE library`.
+To enable Bluetooth® communication on Opta™ devices, you can use the [`ArduinoBLE` library](https://www.arduino.cc/reference/en/libraries/arduinoble/).
 Let's walk through an example code demonstrating some of its Bluetooth® module's capabilities.
 Here is an example of how to use the ArduinoBLE to create a voltage level monitor application.
 The provided example code demonstrates the creation of a Bluetooth® Low Energy service and characteristic to transmit voltage values read from one of the analog input terminals of an Opta™ device to a central device.

 ```arduino
 /**